Jing Gu Xiao Fang Zhuan

 In Tang Dynasty (618-907) histories, it has been written that these communities consume large portions of dairy.
 Without these teas, the people experience digestive sickness from their local diet.
 Even now, these communities still drink these teas with every meal.
 It is very rare to find brick teas being consumed in most major chinese communities.
 There is a famous saying in these minority communities, ” We can have one day with out food, but we could not stand one day without tea.”
 In observing these ideas, Chinese medicine concludes that these teas strongly aid in digestion.

-The black puer tea brick is usually compressed tighter than a round shaped puer cake, because when the tea is packed tightly it is less likely to absorb moisture.
+The shu puer tea brick is usually compressed tighter than a round shaped puer cake, because when the tea is packed tightly it is less likely to absorb moisture.
 The tight packing makes it sturdy, so it travels better and is easier to store.
 This tea is very good for nomadic groups, such as the Mongolians.
-A nomadic lifestyle is lacking in fresh vegetables, and green puer provides a high level of nutrition to help supplement their diet.
+A nomadic lifestyle is lacking in fresh vegetables, and sheng puer provides a high level of nutrition to help supplement their diet.

 When brewed, this tea shares a lightly sweet aroma.
 This tea’s mao cha comes from the Lin Cang tea area in west Yunnan.
 The mao cha from this area is very robust, giving a very strong personality to the finished puer.
 The flavor covers your whole mouth and creates a long finish.
 After a few cups, you can easily find a smooth lightly sweet flavor on the back of your tongue and throat.